DylanGray/home/README.md

 DiceRollingGame -> Number guessing game: you select a die size and then guess the outcome.
-                   Repeats until player quite.
+                   Repeats until player quits.

 RoomExplorerGame -> text bases adventure game: visit rooms, collect ITEMS, talk to NPCS, and find the exit.
-                    Ends on finding the 'boss'. map in /gamedev
+                    Ends on finding the 'boss'.